BD2KGenomics/protect/MANUAL.md

 ###Method 1 - Using PIP (recommended)

-NOTE: Installation was tested using pip 7.1.2 and 8.1.1.
-We have seen issues with the installation of pyYAML with lower versions of pip and recommend upgrading pip before installing ProTECT.

-    pip install --upgrade pip

 First create a virtualenv at your desired location (Here we create it in the folder ~/venvs)

     virtualenv ~/venvs/protect